-Strength of recommendation Criteria ngth of the recommendation include the quality of patient-reported outcomes, and costs.
+Strength of recommendation Criteria Factors influencing the strength of the recommendation include the quality of the evidence, clinical and patient-reported outcomes, and costs.
 Strong Strong recommendations are offered when the desirable effects of an intervention clearly outweigh the undesirable effects.
 Conditional Conditional recommendations are offered when trade-offs are less certain-either because of low-quality evidence or because evidence suggests that desirable and undesirable effects are closely balanced.
 Quality of evidence Criteria High We are very confident that the true effect lies close to that of the estimate of the effect.
 Moderate We are moderately confident in the effect estimate: The true effect is likely to be close to the estimate of the effect, but there is a possibility that it is substantially different.
-Low estimate: The true effect is likely to be close to the estimate of the effect, but there is a
+Low Our confidence in the effect estimate is limited: The true effect may be substantially different from the estimate of the effect.
+Very low We have very little confidence in the effect